RedeemedSpoon/ShadowSelf/README.md

 ### Linting/Formatting

-- `bun install` To install the both eslint and prettier
+- `bun install` To install both eslint and prettier

 - `bun lint` To run the linter